AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch migration/Migrate data between Alibaba Cloud Elasticsearch clusters/Use the CCR feature to migrate data.md

     ![Add remote cluster](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9201852061/p133844.png)

     -   **Name**: the name of the remote cluster.
 The name must be unique.
     -   **Seed nodes**: the nodes in the remote cluster.
 Specify each node in the format of Node IP address:9300.
-To obtain the IP addresses of nodes, log on to the Kibana console of the remote cluster and run the `GET /_cat/nodes? v` command on the Console tab of the Dev Tools page.
+To obtain the IP addresses of nodes, log on to the Kibana console of the remote cluster and run the `GET /_cat/nodes?v` command on the Console tab of the Dev Tools page.
 The nodes you specify must include a dedicated master node of the remote cluster.
 We recommend that you specify multiple nodes.
-This way, if the dedicated master node fails, you can still use CCR.
+This ensures that you can still use CCR when the specified dedicated master node fails.

         ![Obtain the IP address of a node](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9201852061/p133849.png)